tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

 ##### Getting Started with Git-Based Versioning

 To make it easy for the community to create Catalogs, we will provide a template Catalog in the `tektoncd-catalog` GitHub organization - https://github.com/tektoncd-catalog.
-This template will contain `Tasks` and `Pipelines`, and will include the testing setup that users can use to get started in validating the functionality of their resources.
+This template will contain `StepActions`, `Tasks` and `Pipelines`, and will include the testing setup that users can use to get started in validating the functionality of their resources.
 Note that we are planning to update the testing setup to be Tekton-based in [TEP-0079][tep-0079]; the updated testing set up will be provided in the template Catalog.